deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task04/main.md

 You have to set up the server first.
 To do this, do the following:

 1. Open the Terminal Emulator application from the dock on the bottom.
-2. Navigate to the hacker folder by running “cd /config/Desktop/hacker”
+2. Navigate to the "hacker" folder.
 3. Find your private ip address on the LAN network.
 There are many ways to find your IP address on Linux – I'll leave this one to you.
 Just make sure you write it down.
 The IP you find should look something like 10.0.XX.XX or 10.0.XX.XXX
 4. Run the JNDIExploit-1.2-SNAPSHOT.jar file using Java, configuring it to start the malicious server listening on the private IP address you found in step 3 above.